itsezlife/presentum/README.md

 }
 ```

-Guards can can subscribe to external changes using the optional `refresh` `Listenable`; when `notifyListeners` is called, the engine re‑runs all guards against the current state.
+Guards can subscribe to external changes using the optional `refresh` `Listenable`; when `notifyListeners` is called, the engine re‑runs all guards against the current state.

 ### Architecture overview